franciscoxcode/portfolio/README.md

 - Blog powered by MDX with full post layout and date formatting
 - Dynamic routing for individual blog posts (`/blog/[slug]`)
 - Footer with central social icons and metadata at the edges
-- Automatic deployment with Vercel on every push t
+- Automatic deployment with Vercel on every push
+- Responsive footer layout that adapts to all screen sizes

 ---